howerj/subleq/ioccc/remarks.md

 request, but I think the entry is nicer without it as it preserves an air of mystery and simplicity to it.

-# **NOTE TO JUDGES**

-* Which sections do you think should be kept / should source for the image be included?
-The system is self-hosting when the source is included.